cal-itp/data-infra/docs/analytics_new_analysts/spatial-analysis-intermediate.md

 gdf = gpd.points_from_xy(df.longitude, df.latitude, crs="EPSG:4326")

 # Project to different CRS.
 Pawnee is in Indiana, so we'll use EPSG:2965.
-# In southern California, use EPSG:2229.
+# In Southern California, use EPSG:2229.
 gdf = gdf.to_crs('EPSG:2965')

 gdf